 May 14, 2021

-This virtual, one-day conference will bring together engineers, planners, and community officials from across Oklahoma and the region, to learn and share their expertise on a variety of topics including:
+This virtual, one-day conference brought together engineers, planners, and community officials from across Oklahoma and the region to learn and share their expertise on a variety of topics including:

 - Addressing equity in transportation

 - Community engagement strategies